-National Grid is proposing to build a natural gas liquefaction facility at our existing storage facility at Fields Point in Providence, Rhode Island.
-This facility would be a reliable, safe, cost-effective way to ensure that our customers have the natural gas they need to heat their homes and businesses, particularly when the demand is greatest.
+National Grid built a natural gas liquefaction facility at a previously existing storage facility at Fields Point in Providence, Rhode Island.
+This facility will be a reliable, safe, cost-effective way to ensure that our customers have the natural gas they need to heat their homes and businesses, particularly when the demand is greatest.

 Investing in Fields Point

-Our facility at Fields Point is ideal for this proposed Liquefaction Facility for the following reasons:
+The facility at Fields Point is ideal for the Liquefaction Facility for the following reasons: